klucyszy/freethings/docs/daily.md

 ### 20.03.2024 - day 20

 Plan for the day:
+- [ ] Decide the namings of the modules.
+Now there is Auction/Adveritisement and more.
 - [ ] Continuation of restructure the Readme.md and create docs folder.
 - [ ] Prepare plan for next week.
 - [ ] Start using Github project && issues.